We are a small family run company; Sticky Ricky the bee keeper, QueenBee and the two bee boys.

 We are assisted by wonderful WWOOFers (click for our listing) from around the world who stay with us, learn about raising bees, stick a lot of labels on jars and exchange knowledge and culture.

-Kanuka dominated native bush block hives produce a complex honey with caramel toffee flavours.
-Great on crumpets or by the spoonful straight from the jar.
+Hives situated in Manuka-dominated native bush blocks produce a multifaceted honey with caramel toffee undertones—a delightful addition to crumpets or simply savored by the spoonful straight from the jar.

-From the many famous Waiheke vineyards bees gather from the grassland flowers under the vines and as the harvest approaches the bees clean up sweet grape juice from where birds have pecked, this stops moulds growing giving the resulting wine from having off flavours and can lead to a hint of cabernet in the floral golden syrup flavour of our Multiflora honeys.
+From the renowned Waiheke vineyards our bees gather nectar from the grassland flowers beneath the vines.
+As the harvest approaches, the bees play a vital role in cleaning up sweet grape juice where birds have pecked.
+This process prevents the growth of molds, ensuring that the resulting wine avoids off-flavors and may even impart a hint of cabernet to the floral golden syrup flavor of our Multiflora honeys.

-Coastal sites with the much loved Pohutukawa or NZ Christmas tree, can make Pohutukawa honey, the Champagne of honeys that sparkles on your tongue evoking memories of summer days at the beach.
-As Christmas time weather can be unsettled some years we get a great crop and others the rain washes the nectar from the flowers before the bees have a chance to harvest it.
+Coastal sites, adorned with the beloved Pohutukawa or New Zealand Christmas tree, give rise to Pohutukawa honey—the Champagne of honeys.
+This exquisite honey sparkles on your tongue, conjuring memories of summer days at the beach.
+Given the unpredictable weather around Christmas, some years yield a bountiful crop, while others see the rain washing away the nectar from the flowers before the bees can harvest it.

-As a small family-run business, we have not gone to the trouble (and huge expense) of obtaining yearly organic certification for our products.
-We consider them non-certified organic.
-This helps keep the cost of our products down, and allows us to focus on what’s most important to us—keeping happy, healthy bees producing high quality, raw, untreated pure New Zealand honey.
+As a small, family-run business, we have opted not to undergo the effort (and significant expense) of obtaining yearly organic certification for our products.
+We classify them as non-certified organic, a choice that enables us to maintain affordable product prices while concentrating on our top priority: ensuring the well-being of our bees to produce high-quality, raw, untreated pure New Zealand honey.

-If you are not completely satisfied with your purchase you can return it for a full refund or replacement.
-Please allow 3 to 7 days for processing and understand that we cannot refund postage and packaging unless goods are deemed to be faulty.
-The customer is responsible for return shipping or you can make arrangements to drop it back to us.
+A foundation of contented customers contributes to the strength and happiness of our company.
+If, for any reason, you are not entirely pleased with your purchase, you have the option to return it for a full refund or replacement.
+Please allow 3 to 7 days for processing, and kindly note that we cannot refund postage and packaging unless the goods are considered faulty.
+The responsibility for return shipping lies with the customer, who can either arrange for the return or drop off the item in person.